Mahipatgad: Places to see

 Here the foundation of temples of Maruti and Ganapati are seen with half walls still standing.
-On the southern side of the fort are remnants of horse stables which are 350-700 in numbers.
+On the southern side of the fort are remnants of horse stables which are 530-850 in numbers.
 There are two heaps of unused mortar on the fort.
 There are two large wells on the fort, one near the Khed entrance and the other near Pareshwar temple.
-The water from these wells is used for drinking by the villagers.
-The best time to visit the fort is from October to February.
+The water from these wells is used for drinking by the trekkers.
+The best time to visit the fort is from December to january.

 How to reach

-There is a new road being built up to the village Wadibeldar.
-At present by state transport bus, one can reach the village Wadi-jaitapur.
-From this village there is a steep trek of two hours to the village Wadibeldar.
-From Wadibeldar the trek to the fort is about 45 minutes.
-The Pareshwar temple is ideal for halting at night.
+There is a new road built up to the village Wadibeldar.
+At present one can reach by private vehicle to the village Wadi-beldar.
+From this village there is a steep track of one hours to the top of fort first step and then the track to the fort is about 25 minutes.
+The Pareshwar temple is the only option for halting at night on fort.